JoeriHermans/awflow/README.md

 Reusable acyclic workflows in Python.
-Execute code on HPC systems as if you executed them on your personal computer!
+Execute code on HPC systems as if you executed them on your machine!

 **Under development**, but it works.